yeokm1/retro-configs/ibm-5155/README.md

 <img src="photos/5155-u84.jpg" width="500">

-Adding to the 74LS158 multiplexer/decoder chip to empty socket U84.
+Adding the 74LS158 multiplexer/decoder chip to empty socket U84.

 <img src="photos/5155-u48-pal.jpg" width="500">

-The terminals 1 and 8 of the IBM Programmable Array Logic (PAL) chip at U44 is required to be shorted.
+The terminals 1 and 8 of the IBM Programmable Array Logic (PAL) chip at U44 are required to be shorted.

 As the IBM5155 uses the older version of an XT motherboard, it does not have a jumper terminal to do the shorting easily.
 A wire has to be wrapped around the chip legs to do the shorting.